alvinng4/Gravity-Simulator/README.md

 ## Data Sources
 The solar system positions and velocities data at 1/Jan/2024 are collected from the Horizons System [2].
-Gravitational constant, and masses of the Sun and the planets are calaculated using the data from R.S.
+Gravitational constant, and masses of the solar system objects are calculated using the data from R.S.
 Park *et. al*.
 [3].

 ## Feedback and Bugs